 - The group paddles will be appropriate for all levels and all vessels.
 They are geared to help you train smarter, not harder!

-- Your kayak and Paddle and your standard Gear
+- Your boat/board, paddle and your standard gear

-- Rig your boat as you think you may set it up for the race
+- If you want feedback & a realistic training opportunity, rig your boat/board as you think you may set it up for the race

-- Warm clothes for the Clinic and afterwards (for point to point trainings bring 2 sets of warm clothes for the shuttle)
+- Proper clothing for the on-water and on-land sessions (for point to point trainings bring 2 sets of warm clothes for the shuttle)

-- Susan Starbird puts on paddle stroke technique sessions out of lake Natoma.
+- Susan Starbird puts on paddle stroke technique sessions through River Town Racers in Petaluma, CA.

 - The Wave Chaser Paddle Series offers Open Ocean races as well as novice beginner courses in the Bay Area.
 This is a great way to set goals and get involved with the paddling community.